maldoinc/wireup/docs/pages/getting_started.md

     With the available integrations, global state is neither necessary nor recommended.

-### 2. Declare services
+### 2. Define services

-The container uses configuration metadata from decorators and annotations to define services and the dependencies between them.
+The container uses configuration metadata from annotations and types to define services and the dependencies between them.
 This means that the service declaration is self-contained and does not require additional setup for most use cases.

+??? abstract "Read: Use Wireup without annotations"
+    If using annotations is not suitable for your project, it is possible to use functions called factories to create your service objects.

+    This lets you keep service definitions devoid of Wireup references.
+[Learn more](factory_functions.md)

-!!! tip "Use Wireup the way you prefer"
+!!! tip ""
-    The container can be configured through annotations or programmatically.
-    It was designed with annotations in mind but all features are available with either approach.
-[Learn more](configuration.md).
+    Click on the :material-plus-circle: symbols in the code blocks to learn more about that particular line.

 ```python title="services/key_value_store.py" hl_lines="4 6"
 from wireup import service, Inject